Last updated on June 11th, 2023

-- Add the mint leaves, lime zest and juice, salt, pepper, sugar, and water or cream.
+- Add the mint leaves, lime zest and juice, salt, pepper, honey, and water or cream.
 Blend at high speed until the ingredients are thoroughly pureed -- 15-30 seconds.

 - Add the yogurt, and blend at high speed until incorporated -- about 10 seconds.

 - Transfer the soup to a jar or pitcher, and refrigerate it until it becomes quite cold -- at least 3 hours.
 (Cover the container if you wish to chill the soup overnight.)
-Serve the soup cold, and garnished, if you wish, with finely-minced cucumber or thing slices of cucumber.
+Serve the soup cold.
+Garnish with finely-minced cucumber and/or chopped mint or basil leaves.